 - Remove from heat and keep aside.

-- Heat 2 tbsp of sesame oil in a pan.
+- Heat 2 tablespoon of sesame oil in a pan.

 - Add the ingredients for seasoning in the order given in the ingredients for tempering list.